 The gastrointestinal tract is the most exposed surface in the body and many diseases are largely related to the gut health status of the broiler.
 It is an important organ system as poor gut health results in poor nutrient assimilation.
 Some bacteria play an important role in helping broilers digest feed.
 Feed constituents affect the viscosity of the gastric content which helps in the development of small intestine microbiota.
 Any significant fluctuation in number or type of commensal leads to diarrhea which may cause severe damage to the intestine ultimately leading to poor performance and diseased birds.
 Dysbiosis that outnumbers good bacteria for which bad bacteria are then able to exert their undesirable effects on the gut lining.
 Thus, to maintain good health and welfare farmers should focus on the integrity of the intestinal system.

 Many causes lead to the loss of intestinal integrity such as.

-Disturbance in the intestinal integrity may affect health status and overall performance of birds in poultry production.
-Strategies such as prevention programs towards infectious disease and using alternatives to antibiotic are advisable replacing the existing chemical antibiotic to maintain intestinal homeostasis.
+Disturbance in the intestinal integrity may affect the health status and overall performance of birds in poultry production.
+Strategies such as prevention programs towards infectious disease and using alternatives to antibiotics are advisable replacing the existing chemical antibiotic to maintain intestinal homeostasis.